Super Therm White Paper

 Our testing indicated that your application of Super Therm® reduced total Roof Solar Gain Loads by 20 to 30%.
 This would qualify as an effective Energy Conservation Measure (ECM) fundable with Federal and State of Florida Energy Grant Dollars where applicable.

-Predicated on historically accepted Florida Air Conditioning building component load data (see pdf) and the square footage of the project surveyed, the estimated air conditioning load savings from the Super Therm® retrofit was approximately 11.09 tons of load per 24 hour period.
+Predicated on historically accepted Florida Air Conditioning building component load data (see pdf) and the square footage of the project surveyed, the estimated air conditioning load reduction from the Super Therm® retrofit was approximately 11.09 tons of load per 24 hour period.

 - Standard Roof load with no insulation coating: 226,000 BTU’s per hour